landino44/blockchain-developer-bootcamp-final-project/README.md

   Attributes:

-   •	ParkingSpaceOwner: it represents the owner of parking spaces.
-It has the account where he will receive his payments for each rent.
   •	spaceOwners: a collection of ParkingSpaceOwner.

   •	ownerIndex: it is an id of Owners.
 It will increment for each owner registered in the system.
 Note: to implement this, I've used Conters.Counter of "@openzeppelin/contracts/utils/Counters.sol".

   •	ownersById: it is a mapping to find an Owner by its Id.
   •	ownerIdByName: it is a mapping to find the Owner Id by its name.
   •	enrolledOwners: to control enrolled owners.